How to Get More Working Capital to Grow Your Business

 Nevertheless, they’re worth pursuing as interests rates are low.
 In fact, at 6-8% they’re one of the cheapest sources of capital.

-You shouldn’t confuse invoice factoring with traditional factoring.
+You shouldn’t confuse invoice financing with traditional factoring.
 With conventional factoring you enter into long-term agreements, fees are high, and they’re intrusive (the provider contacts your clients).

-Fundbox then reviews your business health – not your personal credit – and may approve you within two hours.
+Fundbox then reviews your business health – not your personal credit – and may approve you within three minutes.
 Once approved, you have access to credit of up to $100,0000.

 - Fundbox doesn’t meddle with your clients so you can preserve your client relationships

 - You’ll receive the funds for any invoice you choose to get an advance on, within 24-48 hours

 - Flexible payback structure: you pay a weekly repayment of the amount (plus a fee) over 12 or 24 weeks.
 If you pay early, they waive the remaining charges.

 - Fees are low and transparent.
 For example, if you wanted to draw $1000 and pay it back over 12 weeks, you would pay $3.88 weekly, for a total of $1,046.60.

 For more details on how to get started, visit the Fundbox addons page.

 Crowdfunding is ideal if you’re a startup because you can get funding even if you have no financial record.
 You don’t pay interest rates and aren’t subject to a credit check.